 - Using other tax exclusions and deferrals (like Section 1202 Qualified Small Business Stock mentioned earlier) to avoid or delay recognition of federal long-term capital gains.

 Which of these options make sense for a taxpayer?
 Or in a given situation?
 You want to confer with your tax advisor.
-Probably after tax season ends given this is at least the third major income tax law change your tax accounant has had to deal with over the last two tax seasons.
+And you want to plan ahead.
+Way ahead.

 How You’ll File and Pay Your Washington State Capital Gains Tax Return

 You will electronically file your capital gains tax return using the State of Washington’s “My DOR” portal.
-The process is simple though potentially cumbersome.
+The process is complex and potentially cumbersome.

 You or your paid preparer enters your name, address, taxpayer identification number, filing status and then all of the detailed information from your Schedule D, Form 8949 and Form 4797.
 At the end of the filing process, you attach a copy of your federal income tax return and indicate how you want to pay the tax you owe.
 (Probably you will direct the state to deduct the capital gains tax from your bank account.)

-Three things to note: First, you or your preparer will need a capital gains account with the Washington State Department of Revenue.
+Four things to note: First, you and your preparer will need an online SAW account with and you will also need capital gains account with the Washington State Department of Revenue.
 You can get information about how to do this and begin the process here.
 Second be forewarned that the software does not support an automated way to load large numbers of capital gain transactions.
 (If you or your client has hundreds or thousands of stock sales, someone will spend hours or days entering this information.)
 Third, the system does not support in any obvious way paid tax return preparers.
+Fourth,if you extend your federal income tax return, you need to confirm and prove that federal extension with the state before the tax deadline to get your state-level extension.

 Other Resources